 Cyril Bateman commented on Ed Simon's article on resistor non-linearity in Vol 1.
 Cyril recalled some vintage testequipment documentation and application notes for measuring passive device non-linearities.
-He has graciously provided PDF copies of these documents.
-The document links are in his comment.
+He has graciously provided PDF copies of these documents which can be accessed here:

 Dr. Ramkumar Ramaswamy wrote a nice article for Linear Audio "A universal Continuous-Time active filter", Vol 1, pp 77.
 I had an intersting discussion with Ramkumar about the meaning of the "Characteristic Frequency" of a filter.
 As a follow-up, Ramkumar has written On the Characteristic Frequency of a Filter .
 This article is available online.